Northern Football Conference: 1992-1999

 In the beginning of 1992 the NFC and the Central Ontario Football League decided to merge, as the Toronto Eagles and the Scarborough Crimson Tide, joined the Northern Football Conference and expanding it to six teams. in 1995, the Hamilton Wild Cats, who had competed in the American Football Association replaced the Crimson Tide as the league sixth team.
 The Brampton Bears withdrew from the league before the 1996 season and were replaced by Sault Ste.
 Marie Storm, while the North Bay Bulldogs took a leave of absence from the league for the 1996 season and the Hamilton Wild Cats ceased operations after the second week of the season leaving the Northern Football Conference with four teams for the season.
 The 1997 season saw the league returned to six teams, when Peterborough Packers and North Bay Bulldogs joined.

 The Oakville Longhorns have held the Plaunt Memorial Trophy Championship since 1993.

 2000-Present

 In 2000 the NFC joined forces with the Alberta Football League for a National Championship from Canadian Senior Football League (changed to Canadian Major Football League in 2003).
 The NFC champions, Oakville Longhorns, beat Manitoba Football League's Winnipeg Mustangs 42–14 in the first contest.

 After the 2019 season two league players, Graham Kelly and Archelaus Jack turned pro and drafted by The Liga de Fútbol Americano Profesional (LFA) in part of an agreement with the CFL, which placed two players from Canada on the rosters of the Mexican teams.

 The league canceled the 2020 and 2021 seasons due to the COVID-19 pandemic.

+The league returned to play in 2022, but with a shorter season game schedule with 9 teams.
+In 2024 former Oakville Longhorns alum Kyle Hergel was chosen in the 2024 CFL draft first round by the Saskatchewan Roughriders and also signed as a free-agent with the New Orleans Saints.

+In 2024, 4 teams (Sudbury, Sarnia, Sault Ste Marie & Tri City) left the NFC because of a scheduling issues, and formed a new league under the name Ontario Power 5 Football League.